legumeinfo/scripts-qtlloader/README.QTL.txt

 Note: once upon a time the scripts needed to be executed in the order indicated
       by their names.
 This is no longer true, which complicates things, rather.

+Note: the steps below will only work if done in order.
+If you wish to only
+      verify the worksheets and not load them, the options to 0_verifyWorksheet.pl will need to be "stacked" (e.g. -t, then -tm, then -tmp, et cetera).
+This is because when verifying a worksheet, the verify script will need to check both the database and the contents of other worksheets to ensure the data is correct.

 Recommended order:
   0. Load cvterms (QTL_cvterms.sql) and create tables (QTL_new_tables.sql)
        Do this by hand rather than executing the .sql files to catch any errors.